 Securing a Placement

-During the interview with the Mountbatten admissions staff, applicants are provided an opportunity to discuss placement preferences.
+During the interview with admissions staff, candidates are provided an opportunity to discuss their placement preferences.

-We take into consideration the applicant's education, work experience and personal experience and use this information to match with training placements available in the specific intake.
+We take into consideration the candidate's education, work experience and other factors and use this information to match with placements available for that intake.

 Candidates are encouraged to be flexible and open to a range of opportunities.
-For example, it is much more difficult to place a candidate who is only interested in event management within a charity compared to someone who is open to event management in any industry and is also willing to consider opportunities in HR and marketing.
+It is much more difficult to place a candidate who is only interested in event management within a charity than someone who is open to event management in any industry and who is also willing to consider opportunities in human resources and marketing.

-The matching process, often referred to as 'The Placement Process', begins 8 weeks prior to the respective fly date.
-During this period, the candidate's profile pack (comprising the CV, personal statement, photo and a profile that we write about the applicant) is disseminated to all relevant and appropriate host organizations for review.
+The matching process, often referred to as 'The Placement Process', begins 8 weeks prior to the respective start date.
+During this period, the candidate's profile pack (comprising the resume, personal statement, photo and a profile that we write about the candidate) is disseminated to all relevant and appropriate host organizations for review.

-If a host organization manager decides they would like to speak with a candidate, we organise a phone interview.
-After the phone interview, a host organization may decide to offer the training placement.
-If the candidate accepts, they move to the final stage of the process which involves applying for their J-1 visa and booking their flight.
-If the candidate is not offered the placement, their profile pack is sent on to the next relevant and appropriate host organization.
+If a host organization manager decides they would like to speak with a candidate, we organize a phone, Skype or video conference interview.
+After the interview, a host organization may decide to offer the placement.
+If the candidate accepts, they move to the final stage of the process.
+If the candidate is not offered the placement, the profile pack is sent on to the next relevant and appropriate host organization.

 This process continues until all placements are completed.
-At the end of the placement cycle, those who are not placed (typically 5 - 10%, depending on the intake) may receive a refund of their Initial Deposit and withdraw from the Programme or they may be invited to defer to the next intake.
-(Please note: Initial Deposits are refunded only to those who have not unreasonably turned down a placement or an interview - see Financial Information.)
+At the end of the placement cycle, those who are not placed may withdraw from the program or they may be invited to defer to the next intake.